MariusCautun/Milky_Way_mass_profile/README.md

 plt.loglog( r, mass_DM * r**2, 'k-', label="original" )
 plt.loglog( r, mass_DM_contracted * r**2, 'r--', label="contracted" )
 ```
 This is a trivial example and the difference is a constant multiplication factor.
-When using realistic baryonic distribution, the difference between the original and the contracted DM profiles is more complex.
+When using realistic baryonic distributions, the difference between the original and the contracted DM profiles is more complex.

 The code also comes with a simple function that calculates the density given an array of enclosed masses.
 For best results, the enclosed masses should be defined on a fine grid of radial distances.
 ```